Baler: History

-Before the 19th century, hay was cut by hand and most typically stored in haystacks using hay forks to rake and gather the scythed grasses into optimal sized heaps – neither too large, promoting conditions favourable for spontaneous combustion, nor too small, which would mean much of the pile is susceptible to rotting.
+Before the 19th century, hay was cut by hand and most typically stored in haystacks using hay forks to rake and gather the scythed grasses into optimally sized heaps – neither too large, promoting conditions favorable for spontaneous combustion, nor too small, which would mean much of the pile is susceptible to rotting.
 These haystacks lifted most of the plant fibers up off the ground, letting air in and water drain out, so the grasses could dry and cure, to retain nutrition for livestock feed at a later time.

-In the 1860s, mechanical cutting devices were developed; from these came the modern devices including mechanical mowers and balers.
+In the 1860s, mechanical cutting devices were developed; from these came modern devices including mechanical mowers and balers.
 In 1872, a reaper that used a knotter device to bundle and bind hay was invented by Charles Withington; this was commercialized in 1874 by Cyrus McCormick.
 In 1936, Innes invented an automatic baler that tied bales with twine using Appleby-type knotters from a John Deere grain binder; in 1938, Edwin Nolt filed a patent for an improved version that was more reliable.

 The first round baler was probably invented in the late 19th century and one was shown in Paris by Pilter (as illustrated by Michael Williams in Steam Power in Agriculture: Blandford, 1977).
 This was a portable machine designed for use with threshing machines.

 Round baler

 The most common type of baler in industrialized countries today is the round baler.
 It produces cylinder-shaped "round" or "rolled" bales.
 The design has a "thatched roof" effect that withstands weather.
 Grass is rolled up inside the baler using rubberized belts, fixed rollers, or a combination of the two.
 When the bale reaches a predetermined size, either netting or twine is wrapped around it to hold its shape.
 The back of the baler swings open, and the bale is discharged.
 The bales are complete at this stage, but they may also be wrapped in plastic sheeting by a bale wrapper, either to keep hay dry when stored outside or convert damp grass into silage.
 Variable-chamber large round balers typically produce bales from 48 to 72 in in diameter and up to 60 in in width.
 The bales can weigh anywhere from 1100 to 2200 lb, depending upon size, material, and moisture content.
-Common modern small round balers (also called "mini round balers" or "roto-balers") produce bales 20 to 22 in in diameter and 20.5 to 28 in in width, generally weighing from 40 to 55 lb.
+Common modern small round balers (also called "mini round balers") produce bales 20 to 22 in in diameter and 20.5 to 28 in in width, generally weighing from 40 to 55 lb.

 Originally conceived by Ummo Luebben circa 1910, the first round baler did not see production until 1947 when Allis-Chalmers introduced the Roto-Baler.
 Marketed for the water-shedding and light weight properties of its hay bales, AC had sold nearly 70,000 units by the end of production in 1960.